shubhamk0027/My-First-Game-In-Unity/README.md

 # Introduction
 This a simple 2D Snake game created using Unity3D.
-I am sorry for giving it a silly name -"Snake Game".
-I want to keep this project as it is as it was a big milestone for me.
-But I am sure you will enjoy playing it with the Pacman music as its background song and attractive arts.
+You will enjoy playing it with the Pacman music as its background song and simple yet attractive UI.

 ![Main Menu](https://github.com/ShubhamK2799/My-First-Game-In-Unity/blob/master/Images/Main%20Menu.png?raw=true "Main Menu")